tanishqiiitd/ZooHub/README.md

-Welcome to ZooBuddies, the innovative zoo management application that brings the wonders of the animal kingdom to your fingertips.
+Welcome to ZooHub, the innovative zoo management application that brings the wonders of the animal kingdom to your fingertips.
-ZooBuddies offers a captivating experience for both visitors and administrators.
+ZooHub offers a captivating experience for both visitors and administrators.